Your Best Health Ever!

 Conclusion: Taking PPI and H2 blockers medications is associated with an increased risk of intestinal infections.
 There is a very plausible explanation since stomach acid is felt to be protective against infections.
 The possibility remains that it is something else related to needing to take and anti-secretory drug

-1. A study in Germany followed over 73,000 people 75 years old or older and found that those who took PPIs had a 44% increased risk of dementia compared with those who were not taking PPIs
+1. study in Germany followed over 73,000 people 75 years old or older and found that those who took PPIs had a 44% increased risk of dementia compared with those who were not taking PPIs

 Study Design: This was a prospective observational study of over 73,000 patients over age 75 from a Health insurance company in Germany.
 The used statistical calculations to analyze the association between the development of dementia and the use of PPIs